When it comes to pillow talk, it often boils down to personal preference. Some of us like our pillows soft while others need something firmer.

 Is that someone whispering "but what about latex pillows?"

 Well, for those of you who are latex curious, it's a reasonable alternative to memory foam in the sense that it's hypoallergenic.
-However, they tend to be softer than memory foam pillows and don't offer the same contouring that memory foam pillows do, so if you need the support, memory foam should be your go-to.
+However, latex pillows tend to be softer than memory foam pillows and don't offer the same contouring that memory foam pillows do, so if you need the support, memory foam should be your go-to.

-What about Volatile Organic Compounds (VOCs) in memory foam pillows?
+What about Volatile Organic Compounds (VOCs)?

 Let us preface this first by saying, this is only an issue with dodgy manufacturers.